Google Antigravity icon

 Pros:

-• Free access during public preview with core functionality
+• Free Individual plan ($0/month) during public preview with core functionality

 • Agent-first design enables autonomous handling of complex, multi-step coding tasks

-• Transparent artifact system builds trust by showing agent reasoning and planned changes
+• Transparent artifact system builds trust by showing agent reasoning and planned changes, with configurable review policies

-• Built on a VS Code-style fork, offering a familiar interface and supporting many existing VS Code extensions, though some plugins may require manual installation via VSIX or are not yet fully compatible
+• Built on a VS Code-derived foundation, offering a familiar interface and supporting many existing VS Code extensions, though some plugins may require manual installation via VSIX or are not yet fully compatible

 • Multi-model support provides flexibility in choosing AI capabilities